kickoff-designer/kickoff-designer/README.md

 - 👋 Hi, I’m @kickoff-designer
 - 👀 I’m interested in write code in nested structure and fond of SCSS
 - 🌱 I’m currently learning UX, React, Angular
-- 💞️ I’m looking to collaborate on Amplify  based
+- 💞️ I’m looking to collaborate on Complex Design
-- 📫 Ping me here with on git push
+ 📫 Ping me here with on git push
 - 😄 Pronouns: NA
 - ⚡ Fun fact: